Jimmy Sinclair (cricketer): Other sports

 Sinclair also played international rugby union and won a single international appearance in association football, thus representing his country at three sports.
 He shares this distinction with his contemporary Percy Sherwell (cricket, association football and tennis).

 Personal life and death

 Sinclair worked in banking before setting up as a "mining material and general broker".
 He married "a Miss Ryan" in about 1904.

 After a long illness, Sinclair died in Johannesburg in February 1913 aged 36, leaving a widow and two sons.
+A memorial fund was set up, 10 per cent of which was to go towards a suitable tombstone, and the other 90 per cent to be placed in trust for the education of Sinclair's sons.